anthonyjdam/SENG-513-Project/README.md

 ## Description

-The system for viewing the open-gym schedule can be cumbersome.
+The system for viewing the open gym schedule can be cumbersome.
 With that being said, we propose the solution of an open gym schedule redesign.
 We created a more user-friendly and aesthetically pleasing interface that shows information that is personalized to each user.
-Some of the main features include different views for days/weeks, and filtering activities by sport.
-Revamping the open gym schedule viewer will improve the experience of the students that continue to use it.
+Some of the main features include different views for days/weeks and filtering activities by sport.
+Revamping the open gym schedule viewer will improve the experience of the students who continue to use it.

 ## Product Video